XcapeCodes/EOSAS/README.md

 * Arduino Framework
 * Particle Device OS

 ## System Workflow

-1. User initiates scan
+1. User powers on EOSAS
-2. Particle Argon activates lighting
+2. Particle Argon initializes the hardware
+3. ESP32-CAM connects to the configured network
+4. EOSAS locates the inference server
+5. User positions the target skin area
+6. User presses the Scan button
+7. Optical sensor measures illumination conditions
+8. White scan lighting is activated
-3. ESP32-CAM captures image
+9. ESP32-CAM captures the image
-4. Image is sent to Python server
+10. Image is sent to the Python inference server
-5. OpenCV preprocesses image
+11. OpenCV preprocesses the image
-6. TensorFlow model generates prediction
+12. TensorFlow generates the hazard prediction
-7. Dashboard displays results
-8. Hazard indication LEDs update
+13. Hazard score and confidence are calculated
+14. Results are displayed on the dashboard
+15. EOSAS updates the Low / Medium / High hazard indicator LED

 ## Engineering Challenges